Nonlocal Gagliardo-Nirenberg-Sobolev type inequality

-In view of generalizing Theorem \ref{thm:main-result} we need to bring into play the symmetric rearrangement. \textbf{Symmetric rearrangement:} Next, we want to weaken the assumptions on $\nu$, by possibly enlarging them to the class of non-radial kernels.
-Ultimately, we recall some essential notions of symmetric decreasing rearrangement; see for instance \cite{Bae19, grafakos04,LL01} for more details.
+\textbf{Symmetric rearrangement:} In view of generalizing Theorem \ref{thm:main-result} we need to bring into play the symmetric rearrangement.
+We want to weaken the assumptions on $\nu$, by possibly enlarging them to the class of non-radial kernels.
+Ultimately, we recall some essential notions of symmetric decreasing rearrangement; see for instance \cite{Bae19, Gra14,LL01} for more details.
 Let $E\subset \R^d$ be a measurable set with $|E|<\infty$.
 The symmetric rearrangement of $E$ denoted $E^*=B(0, r_E)$ is the open ball having the same volume with $E$, i.e., $r_E= \eta(|E|)= \big(\frac{|E|}{c_d}\big)^{1/d}$.
-The symmetric rearrangement of a measurable function $u:\R^d\to\R$, is the measurable function denoted $u^*:\R^d\to [0,\infty]$ and defined by
+The symmetric rearrangement of a measurable function $u:\R^d\to\R$, is the function denoted $u^*:\R^d\to [0,\infty)$ and defined by

 It is a routine to check that the identity in \eqref{eq:sym-rearran} holds true.
 Obviously the function $u^*$ is radial and radially nonincreasing, i.e., $u^*(x)\leq u^*(y)$ whenever $|x|\geq |y|$.
 Furthermore, $\{ |u|>s\}^*= \{ u^* >s\},$ for all $s>0.$ This implies that $u^*$ and $u$ are equimeasurables, i.e., $ |\{ |u| >s\}|= |\{ u^* >s\}|$ for all $s>0$ and that $u^*$ is lower semi-continuous.
 Next, assume $u^*(r)<\infty$, $r>0$ and let $s_n=u^*(r)-\frac{1}{n}$, for $n\geq 1$ large.
 The inf characterization in \eqref{eq:sym-rearran} implies $s_n\not\in \{s>0: |\{ |u| >s\}|\leq c_dr^d\} $.
 Thus, $|\{ |u| >u^*(r)-\frac{1}{n} \}|>c_dr^d$ and hence letting $n\to \infty$ we get